Why Do Old Dogs Sleep So Much

 Why Do Older Dogs Sleep So Much

-Another research about dogs’ sleep patterns stated that canines aged 2 to 8 years old have two peak hours every day.
-It’s around 8 am to 10 am and 5 pm to 11 pm during the night.
-In that study, researchers found out that older dogs sleep more during those active hours.
+Another study about dogs’ sleep patterns showed that dogs between the ages of 2 and 8 years old have two peak periods of activity.
+These periods are typically between 8 am to 10 am and 5 pm to 11 pm during the night.
+Interestingly, the study found that older dogs tend to sleep more during these active periods.

-Canines have so much in common with their owners.
-A 16-year-old dog, depending on the size, is like an 80 or 123-year-old human being.
-So, the same with old people, dogs’ bodies feel weak, and their minds suffer from cognitive deterioration too.
+Dogs share a lot in common with their owners.
+A 16-year-old dog, depending on their size, is similar in age to an 80 or 123-year-old human being.
+Just like elderly people, dogs’ bodies can become weaker, and their cognitive functions can decline.

-Older dogs don’t have the same energy as they were young.
-Their bones and muscles become weak, so they would rather sleep to conserve energy.
-As a result, it’s normal for them to rest for 18 to 20 hours per day.
+As dogs get older, they may not have the same energy they did when they were young.
+Their bones and muscles can weaken, causing them to prefer sleeping to conserve energy.
+It is common for older dogs to rest for 18 to 20 hours per day.

 How Much Should Dogs Sleep?